Codes and Frequencies

 - "On the average, how many cigarettes do you now smoke a day?"
 (CIGSDAY1)

 - "On how many of the past 30 days did you smoke a cigarette?"
 (CIGDAYMO)

 - "On the average, when you smoked during the past 30 days, about how many cigarettes did you smoke a day?"
 (CIGSDAY2)

 The variable CIGSDAY (Average number of cigarettes smoked per day: Current Smokers) is available for 1970, 1974, 1976-1977, 1985, and 1997 forward.

 In 1991 and 1992, this question was split into two questions.
 Respondents were first asked if they smoked at all.
-Affirmative responses were followed by a question on whether they smoked either "every day", "some days."
+Affirmative responses were followed by a question on whether they smoked either "every day" or "some days."
 Negative responses were followed by a question that clarified (or confirmed the earlier response), "Do you now smoke cigarettes "not at all" or "some days"?"
 This change should not affect comparability over time.
-Apart from the change in universe, this variable is comparable over time.
+Apart from the change in universe, this variable is comparable over time in years before 2019.